Neodiprion sertifer

-Neodiprion sertifer, the European pine sawfly or redheaded pine sawfly, is a sawfly species in the genus Neodiprion.
+Neodiprion sertifer, the European pine sawfly, is a sawfly species in the genus Neodiprion.
 Native to Europe, it was accidentally introduced to North America in 1925, where it has established itself as a commercial pest.

 The larvae of Exhyalanthrax afer feed on N. sertifer cocoons.

 Life cycle

 The European pine sawfly typically hatches from early April to late May.
 The larvae feed on existing pine needles.
 When they mature, they spin into cocoons.
 In the fall, they leave their cocoons as wasp-like creatures and mate.
 September and October are when the female lays eggs in pine trees for the next generation.
 Their favorite trees are Scots pine, red pine, Jack pine, and Japanese pines.

 Pest

 The European pine sawfly is a pest as it eats a lot of needles.
 While this can stunt the growth of the tree, it rarely is enough to kill the tree.
 For controlling it, one can use natural parasites, remove the eggs from the tree, or spray pesticides.
 Any standard pesticide sprayed on them during their larval stage will kill them.
 Spraying is usually done very early, often as soon as they are seen.